metatooling/pyglint/README.rst

 .. end-badges

-Succinct Pylint checkers.
+Makes it easy to write custom Pylint checkers.

-* Free software: MIT License

 Installation
 ============